Kerry Boustead: Post-playing career

 In the late 1980s after a survey was conducted to gauge public support for the introduction of a North Queensland team in the New South Wales Rugby League premiership returned an overwhelming positive response, a major step was taken with the appointment of a promotions manager for the bid.
 Boustead was appointed to this task in 1990.
 He was also coaching rugby league in the Winfield State League at this time and North Queensland became the first regional side to win the competition in 1991 under Boustead.
 Boustead was instrumental in the Cowboys being awarded an ARL licence in 1995.

 In 2000 he was awarded the Australian Sports Medal for his contribution to Australia's international standing in the sport of rugby league.

 Boustead returned to the game as the Chief Executive of the newly promoted North Queensland Cowboys in 1995 but resigned after five competition matches when the club aligned itself with Super League.
-He served on the NRL Judiciary Tribunal from 1997–98 and in 2000.
+He served on the NRL Judiciary Tribunal from 1997 to 1998 and in 2000.

-In February 2008, Boustead was named in the list of the Australian rugby league's 100 greatest players (1908-2007) which was commissioned by the National Rugby League and Australian Rugby League to celebrate the code's centenary year in Australia.
+In February 2008, Boustead was named in the list of the Australian rugby league's 100 greatest players (1908–2007) which was commissioned by the National Rugby League and Australian Rugby League to celebrate the code's centenary year in Australia.

-Surprisingly Boustead's position was usurped in the Queensland Team of the Century announced on the night of game II of the 2008 State of Origin by two wingers who were not named in the Australian 100 Greatest - Cec Aynsley and Denis Flannery.
+Surprisingly Boustead's position was usurped in the Queensland Team of the Century announced on the night of game II of the 2008 State of Origin by two wingers who were not named in the Australian 100 Greatest – Cec Aynsley and Denis Flannery.

 In 2009 Boustead was inducted into the Queensland Sport Hall of Fame.